Mint Mobile vs. Ting Mobile: Which should you subscribe to?

 Mint Mobile vs. Ting Mobile: Check your coverage

-Since Ting Mobile works with T-Mobile's highly compatible network with 5G as well as Verizon so you can use just about any unlocked phone.
-You can check your zip code on Ting's site, but there isn't an official map.
+Since Ting Mobile works with T-Mobile's highly compatible network with 5G as well as with Verizon network, so you can use it with just about any of the best unlocked phones.
+You can check your zip code on Ting's website, but there isn't an official map.
 You'll more than likely be using the T-Mobile network with a new plan.

 Mint Mobile makes use of T-Mobile's network exclusively.
 T-Mobile's network has seen a ton of growth in recent years, so if you had poor coverage in the past, it's worth taking another look.
-Mint Mobile also has official support for 5G on T-Mobile's network.
-So if you want to get the most out of Mint's 5G, make sure your 5G capable phone has support for bands n71 and n41.
+Mint Mobile also has official support for 5G on T-Mobile's network, so if you want to get the most out of Mint's 5G, make sure your 5G capable smartphone has support for bands n71 and n41.

 Mint Mobile Coverage Sample